Serpens: A High Bandwidth Memory Based Accelerator for General-Purpose Sparse Matrix-Vector Multiplication: Conclusion

 \subsection{Comparison with K80 GPU}

-We compare \serpens with K80 GPU on a wide range of 2,519 sparse matrices from SuiteSparse~\cite{davis2011university} to demonstrate the performance of \serpens as a general-purpose accelerator in a data center.
+We compare \serpens-A16 with K80 GPU on a wide range of 2,519 sparse matrices from SuiteSparse~\cite{davis2011university} to demonstrate the performance of \serpens as a general-purpose accelerator in a data center.
 K80 is a more powerful accelerator than \serpens in terms of frequency and bandwidth as shown in Table~\ref{table:platforms}.

 We plot the SpMV throughputs of K80 and \serpens in Figure~\ref{figure:mteps}. \serpens achieves higher throughput on almost all matrices than K80.
-The maximum throughputs of K80 and \serpens are 14,521 MTEPS and 23,158 MTEPS respectively, and the geomean throughputs of K80 and \serpens are 1,008 MTEPS and 2,325 MTEPS respectively. \serpens is $2.31\times$ better than K80 in geomean throughput.
+The maximum throughputs of K80 and \serpens are 46.43~GFLOP/s (14,521~MTEPS) and 29.12~GFLOP/s (23,158~MTEPS) respectively.
+The geomean throughput of \serpens compared to K80 is $2.31\times$.
 For the geomean bandwidth efficiency, K80 achieves 2.10 MTEPS /(GB/s).
-With a geomean bandwidth efficiency of 58.2 MTEPS/(GB/s), \serpens outperforms K80 by $27.7\times$.
-For the geomean energy efficiency, K80 achieves 7.75 MTEPS/W. \serpens which has a geomean energy efficiency of 331 MTEPS/W is $42.7\times$ better.
+With a geomean bandwidth efficiency of 8.52 MTEPS/(GB/s), \serpens outperforms K80 by $4.06\times$.
+For the geomean energy efficiency, K80 achieves 7.75 MTEPS/W. \serpens has a geomean energy efficiency of 48.4 MTEPS/W ($6.25\times$ better).